konjoinfinity/konjoexpress/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+Clone the konjoexpress repository from https://github.com/konjoinfinity/konjoexpress/.

 ### Prerequisites